 Also, it pays to note that those individuals with complex affairs (which are generally those who are liable to make larger income contributions to their estates), can have their assessable incomes vary significantly following the lodgement of their tax returns.
 If they have a tax agent (which they regularly do) they may not have their return lodged until May the following year.
 This could then cause major issues in the calculation of their income contributions for bankruptcy purposes and the collection of same.

-This is before we even start to discuss the time it takes to investigate a Bankrupt’s affairs and attempt to realise assets and make recoveries from antecedent transactions.
+This is before we even start to discuss the time it takes to investigate a Bankrupt’s affairs and attempt to realize assets and make recoveries from antecedent transactions.

 Two more things.